AmruthaPatil/NYU-JustBreath/README.md

-# Just Breath
+# Just Breathe
- This repo is for the NYU course project called Just Breath
+ This repo is for the NYU course project called Just Breathe